BCM-Neurosurgery/pyNsXStitch/README.md

     ```bash
     pip install -r requirements.txt
     ```
-  - Check out the usage section below for usage instructions
+  - Check out the usage section below for usage instructions.
+If you plan to run the included jupyter notebooks, you will need to make sure `jupyter` is installed.
+You can either do this yourself, or uncomment the jupyter line in the requirements file before running the pip command above.

 ### Dependency